Starlink Dish Alert Messages in Speedify Overview

 Motors Stuck

-The dish positioning motors cannot move properly.
-This might be due to physical obstruction, ice buildup, or motor failure.
-Check for visible obstructions around the dish's moving parts and clear them if possible.
-If the issue persists, contact Starlink support.
+The motors that position your dish cannot move correctly.
+This may be caused by a physical obstruction, ice buildup, or a motor issue.
+Inspect the area around your dish for anything blocking its movement and clear it if possible.
+If the problem continues, contact Starlink support.

 Mast Not Near Vertical

-The dish has detected that its mounting pole is not properly vertical.
-This can affect the dish's ability to properly position itself for optimal satellite coverage.
-Adjust your mounting pole to ensure it's vertically aligned.
+Your dish has detected that its mounting pole is not properly vertical.
+This can prevent the dish from positioning itself correctly for the best satellite coverage.
+Adjust your mounting pole so it is vertically aligned.

 Moving Too Fast For Policy

-The dish has detected that it's moving at a speed exceeding operational limits.
-Starlink has different service tiers for mobility, and this alert may indicate you're exceeding the limitations of your current mobility plan.
+Your dish has detected movement at a speed that exceeds its operational limits.
+Starlink offers different service tiers for mobile use, and this alert may mean your current plan does not support the speed at which you are traveling.

 Stowed

-The dish is currently in its stowed position.
-In this position, the dish is compacted for transport or to protect itself from extreme conditions.
+Your dish is in its stowed (folded) position, used for transport or to protect the hardware in extreme conditions.
 You will not have internet service while the dish is stowed.
-Use the Starlink app to unstow the dish when you're ready to resume service.
+Use the Starlink app to unstow the dish when you are ready to use it again.

 Stow Requested

-A request has been made to stow the dish, either through the app or automatically due to environmental conditions.
-The dish will soon move to its stowed position.
-Internet service may be affected once the dish completes the stowing process.
+A stow request has been sent to your dish, either through the Starlink app or automatically due to environmental conditions.
+The dish will move to its stowed position shortly, and your internet connection may be affected once it does.

 Slow Ethernet Speeds

-Your dish has detected that the Ethernet connection is operating below expected speeds.
-Check your Ethernet cables for damage and ensure they're properly connected.
-Consider replacing with high-quality cables if issues persist.
+Your dish has detected that the Ethernet (the wired network standard) connection is running below expected speeds.
+Check your Ethernet cables for damage and make sure they are properly connected on both ends.
+If the issue continues, try replacing the cables with new ones.

 Hardware Self Test

-The dish is performing an internal hardware diagnostic test.
-This is normal during startup or after software updates.
-No action is required unless the test repeatedly fails.
+Your dish is running an internal diagnostic test.
+This is normal during startup or after a software update.
+No action is required unless the test fails repeatedly.

 Software Install Pending

-A software update is available and waiting to be installed.
-Updates typically install automatically during low-usage periods, but this alert indicates an update is queued.
-No action is typically required, but you can restart your dish to prompt the update if desired.
+A software update is queued and waiting to be installed.
+Updates usually install automatically during low-usage periods.
+No action is typically needed, but you can restart your dish to trigger the update sooner if you prefer.

 Performance Metrics to Monitor